jddavis23/42_Hive-Lem_in/README.md

 This visualizer is not very useful but it does have some nice colors!

-	1. be in the root repository and run the following command
+	1. be in the root of this repository and run the following command

 		./lem-in < visual/subject2-0.map | ./visual/visu-hex